CopenhagenSoftware/Handbook/README.md

 # Custom Built Solutions
-The custom software handbook is a collection of philosophies and principles, that the CS team adheres to.
+The custom software handbook is a collection of philosophies and principles, that the CBS team adheres to.

 If you feel that changes are needed, please open a PR and tag several reviewers, once approved, it will be a part of the team handbook.